Usman Umar Kibiya: Early life

 U. K. Umar was born on 12 June 1949 in Kibiya Local Government Area.
 He attended Kibiya Junior Primary School from 1955 to 1958 and Rano Senior Primary school where he obtained his First School Leaving Certificate in 1962.
 He attended Birnin Kudu Government Secondary School from 1963 to 1967.
 U. K. Umar got admission into Ahmadu Bello University (ABU) Zaria, where he obtained a Diploma in Law in 1970.
 He furthered his studies and obtained a bachelor's degree in political science at University of Maryland, College Park from 1977 to 1980.
 He obtained a Middle Management in Royal Institute of Public Administration in London in 1975.
 Umar also attended National Institute for Policy and Strategic Studies Kuru, only from January 1993 to November 1993.

 U. K. Umar joined the Nigeria Immigration Service in July 1970 as Immigration Officer, He served in various Nigeria Immigration commands holding various strategic positions including Immigration Attaché Nigeria Embassy Washington DC-USA, Comptroller of Immigration Murtala Mohammed Airport Ikeja -Lagos, Deputy Director Administration and Finance Headquarters Abuja, DCG of Immigration Investigation Directorate, DCG of Immigration Administration and Finance before he was Appointed as Acting Comptroller General of Nigeria Immigration Service in July 1999.
 His tenure as the Acting Comptroller General of Immigration Service has been described as exemplary, as he had played a significant role in the transformation of the Nigeria Immigration Service until his retirement in Jan 2000.

 Personal life

-Sarkin Kibiya is married and has seven children (six living) and seven grandchildren.
+Sarkin Kibiya is married and has seven children (six living) and thirteen grandchildren.